zongyue1010/team-leaders-2022/resources/README.md

 The below links will be helpful with developing your projects and getting started on GitHub.

+We encourage all team leaders to also apply for the [GitHub Student Developer Pack](https://education.github.com/students).

 ### Helpful Articles

 - [Ten Simple Rules for Using Public Data for Your Research](https://github.com/u-brite/team-leaders-2022/blob/main/resources/ten-simple-rules-for-using-public-data-for-your-research.pdf.pdf)